novuhq/novu/docs/docs/overview/quickstart/get-started-with-nestjs.md

 }
 ```

 > Novu will update subscriber if you provide different email than previously for specific `subscriberId`.
-Read more about this behavior in [Create subscriber inline of trigger](https://docs.novu.co/platform/subscribers?language=js#2-inline-of-trigger).

 Make sure you understand the following: